Floquet scattering of light and sound in Dirac optomechanics: APPENDIX A: IMPLEMENTATION OF THE FLOQUET APPROACH

-Fig.~\ref{fig12} dislays the highly symmetric situation that evolves in the numerical work for the Floquet resonance at photon energy $E\simeq 0$ discussed in the main text.
-By tracking the quasienergies in dependence of $q$, the condition $\varepsilon^{\bk{\pm}}(q)=E_{n}$ defines the wavenumbers $q_{n}^{\bk{\pm}}$ (and Fourier vectors) that have to be used for the barrier wavefunction (crossings of the blue lines with the quasienergies), see panels (i) and (ii) for $n=0,1$.
-Deviations of the wavenumbers $q$ from those of the dispersion of the static case (obtained from crossings of the blue lines with the brown lines) arise due to the avoided crossings.
+Figure~\ref{fig12} displays the highly symmetric situation that evolves in the numerical work for the Floquet resonance at photon energy $E\simeq 0$ discussed in the main text.
+By tracking the quasienergies in dependence of $q$, the condition $\varepsilon^{\bk{\pm}}(q)=E_{n}$ defines the wave numbers $q_{n}^{\bk{\pm}}$ (and Fourier vectors) that have to be used for the barrier wave function (crossings of the blue horizontal lines with the quasienergies); see panels (i) and (ii) for $n=0,1$.
+Deviations of the wave numbers $q$ from those of the dispersion of the static case (obtained from crossings of the horizontal lines with the brown thin lines in lower panels of Fig.~\ref{fig12}) arise due to the avoided crossings.
 Obviously, these deviations are largest in the vicinity of the points where the two polariton branches of the static dispersion cross each other.
-The corresponding crossing-energies (CE) are given by Eq.~\eqref{crossings}.
-Of course, the influence of the oscillating barrier on the scattering is most prominent for energies $E_{n}$ near a CE.
-There even small couplings $|g_{1}| \ll \Omega$ significantly modify the scattering, cf. Fig.~\ref{fig3}, Fig.~\ref{fig6}, and Fig.~\ref{fig8}.
+The corresponding crossing energies are given by Eq.~\eqref{crossings}.
+Of course, the influence of the oscillating barrier on the scattering is most prominent for energies $E_{n}$ near a crossing energy.
+There even small couplings $|g_{1}| \ll \Omega$ significantly modify the scattering (cf. Figs.~\ref{fig3},~\ref{fig6}, and~\ref{fig8}.

 We finally note that at larger $|q|$ values the quasienergies are less affected by the barrier; for $|q| \gg 1$ the quasienergy and the dispersion of free quasiparticles merge.
-This can be used to implement a truncation criteria for the number of sidebands $n_{max}$ which will have to be considered in the numerical work.
+This can be used to implement truncation criteria for the number of sidebands $n_{max}$ which will have to be considered in the numerical work.
 Taking into account that $2|g_{1}|\le g_{0}$, we found that $\text{dim}\mathcal{F}\simeq 2+4(x-1)$ with $x=2(1+10\cdot 4|g_{1}|)$ serves as a good estimate for numerical convergence of the quasienergies $\varepsilon^{\bk{\pm}}$ as well as for those of the scattering coefficients.
 Then the maximum number of sidebands used in the numerics should be at least $n_{max}=x/2$, i.e., $n_{max}\simeq 1+10\cdot 4|g_{1}|$.